 - White marks on clothes.
-It didn’t matter if I got dressed first then put on deodorant or vice versa there was white marks on everything.
+It didn’t matter if I got dressed first then put on deodorant or vice versa there were white marks on everything.

 - Yellow stains on white shirts.
 Frustrating and kind of gross.